Ponderosa Pine Seedlings

 The tree will eventually have muscular branches with green-gold clusters of needles.
 Dark brown or bronze-colored bark dresses the trunk, and you will find pinecones in shades of brown and gold on the ground all year.

-Ponderosa pines tolerate heat, drought, and extreme cold and snow.
+Ponderosa pines tolerate heat, drought, and extreme cold, and snow.
 It can be grown almost anywhere and is beautiful at any stage of life.
 However, Ponderosa seedlings need room to grow.
 Remove shrubs and other trees in their vicinity until the tees are about two years old.
-Roots grow rapidly early in the growing stages, and it is best to maintain air and soil temperatures a 73⁰F.
+Roots multiply early in the growing stages, and it is best to maintain air and soil temperatures a 73⁰F.

 To grow a Ponderosa Pine from a seedling, plant in the spring or March and April months.
 Keep your Ponderosa watered, but note that these trees are susceptible to overwatering.
 Keep the soil around the tree’s root moist but don’t allow water to pool.
 Young trees are also vulnerable to dry conditions and will grow slowly if they don’t have enough water.
 Ponderosa pines prefer places with rainfall of 12 and 24 inches annually.